cocos/cocos-engine/EngineErrorMap.md

 ### 12100

-Can not insert this char mode label to the Cache Texture!
-The font size may too big.
+The font size is too big to be fitted into texture atlas.
+Please switch to other label cache modes or choose a smaller font size.